 A co-editing session is limited to 5 users at a time.

 If a sixth member tries to join the co-editing session, they will receive a notification.
 This states, "Maximum number of users reached."
 The user will need to wait until one of the co-editors has left the editing session before they can join.

 The Commenting feature uses the same avatar colors associated with co-editing icons.
 You can see an example of this in the screenshot below.
 Mary Green's avatar is identical in both the commenting box and on the builder stage.

 The colors are associated by default, and it's not possible to change them.

 Undo and Re-do Features

-With the standard behavior, Julia will revert back to the last action performed by Andrés when hitting the Undo arrow.
-Furthermore, they may be working on different areas of the email message, which means that Julia may not be aware of the change she’s doing to Andrés' work.
+In the standard behavior, Julia will undo Andrés' actions when hitting the Undo arrow.
+If they are working in different sections of the design, Julia may not be aware of the changes she makes to Andrés' work.

 To prevent this, the undo/redo feature is unavailable during a co-editing session.
 This way, we can guarantee that your changes will not be rolled back by someone else.
 The undo/redo feature will become available again if users exit and only one user remains in the builder.